Updated: Sep 7

 7. Demonstrate thought leadership by talking about trends or predictions for your industry in the next 12 months

-8. Share top tips that address a problem your customers face, adopting an instructional approach that helps them achieve something, i.e. 10 tried and tested ideas for your B2B blog
+8. Share top tips that address a problem your customers face, adopting an instructional approach that helps them achieve something, e.g., 10 tried and tested ideas for your B2B blog or 12 steps to creating content your audience will want to read

 9. Cover industry news or hot topics and put your own spin on it, giving your opinion on the impact it is likely to have